deltaintellect/newdelta/content/home/project.md

 # Order that this section appears on the page.
 weight: 35

-title: Library
+title: The DI Project
-subtitle: The transformative power of reading...
+subtitle: Question bank for high school students and teachers!

 content:
   # Page type to display.
 E.g. project.